JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-10-02-icd10cm_chronic_indicator_mapper_en.md

       doc2chunk,
       mapperModel))

-val data = Seq("A 42-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus, associated with obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
-Two weeks prior to presentation, she was treated with a five-day course of amoxicillin for a respiratory tract infection.").toDS.toDF("text")
+val data = Seq("""A 42-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus, associated with besity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
+Two weeks prior to presentation, she was treated with a five-day course of amoxicillin for a respiratory tract infection.""").toDS.toDF("text")

 val result = pipeline.fit(data).transform(data)